 You want the height to be about where the head and body will go through, off the ground.
 We will use surrounding brush supports to keep it off the ground.

 Use a mallet or a hammer to drive your anchor into the ground.
-This will set your trap, making it ready to place your noose.
+This will set your trap, making it ready to place your noose:

-Step 10: Set the noose of the snare
+Step 12: Set the noose of the snare

-Step 11: Support your noose
+Step 13: Support your noose

 That’s it, you’re done!
 Step back and look at the most successful primitive trap in history, updated with modern paracord!
 This is the small game one:

-Tips For a Successful Paracord Snare
+Tips For a Successful Snare

-The more snares you set, the more you stand to have success at trapping some meat.
+• The more snares you set, the more you stand to have success at trapping some meat.

-Snares are lightweight and inexpensive.
-Put them in your BOB (bug out bag) and in any survival resource kits you have.
+• Snares are lightweight and inexpensive.
+Put them in your BOB (bug-out bag) and in any survival resource kits you have.

-Depending on what you are hunting, remains from other catches and snares make good bait.
+• Depending on what you are hunting, remains from other catches and snares make good bait.

-You will want to check your snares several times a day, and at least every 24 hours.
+• You’ll want to check your snares several times a day, and at least every 24 hours.
 This is especially true in warm weather and springtime.
 You do not want something to eat your catch, or it to spoil.

-Paracord is multifunctional, so when you remove the snare, reuse it.
+• Paracord is multifunctional, so when you remove the snare, reuse it.

-Do not leave any trace, if you can avoid it, of being there.
+• Do not leave any trace, if you can avoid it, of being there.
 Most animals are creatures of habit, and can be spooked when their regular habits and surroundings are suddenly changed.

-If you have the luxury, walk the paths to accustom the area and its inhabitants to your being there and your smell.
+• If you have the luxury, walk the paths to accustom the area and its inhabitants to your being there and your smell.
 They will smell you.
 Desensitize them and you will be more fruitful in your hunts.

 Wrapping It Up

 In any survival situation, energy conservation and time need to be used as effectively as possible.
-Teaching yourself basic skills to cover you, and your family’s needs can make you very successful in an extended survival scenario where food will be a critical factor for that survival.
+Teaching yourself basic skills to cover your family’s needs can make you very successful in an extended survival scenario where food will be a critical factor for that survival.

 Being as well-rounded as possible in as many survival skills as you can, can only be a good thing.
 It’s better to not have to use it at all, but it can be lifesaving to have the knowledge when you need it and have to rely on your skills to make it in an emergency or survival situation.

-just a question. how practical is paracord for this application? maybe it’s fine, i’ve never tried it… but my first thought is that it would easily be gnawed through by squirrels, rabbits and the like. just curious if you’ve had success with it. nice easy to follow directions. photos were a great teaching tool!
+1. just a question. how practical is paracord for this application? maybe it’s fine, i’ve never tried it… but my first thought is that it would easily be gnawed through by squirrels, rabbits and the like. just curious if you’ve had success with it. nice easy to follow directions. photos were a great teaching tool!

-I just saw this, sorry about the delay.
+1. I just saw this, sorry about the delay.

 Actually paracord worked pretty well, the one drawback was there were less live animals.
 I guess wire supports the loop better?
 But as paracord was more slippery, and I only used it above ground at head height, it seemed to do the job.
 Maybe if it was loose and laying on the ground, they may chew through it?
 I know when I tried to pull it up by hand, I yanked and it didnt come out and left blood blisters where it bit into my skin as I kept pulling.
 It has been successful with squirrel and rabbit here.